Be part of the inspiring effort growing among dermatologists dedicated to helping patients, communities, and the profession.

 Shade Structure Program: Sponsor public schools and non-profit organizations in need of shade structures for outdoor locations that are not protected from the sun.

-Skin cancer screening program: Conduct free skin cancer screenings in your community.
+SPOT me™ Skin Cancer Screening Program: Conduct free skin cancer screenings in your community.

 SPOT Skin Cancer™: SPOT Skin Cancer™ is the Academy’s national, broad-based public education initiative to harness the passion of the skin cancer community in the fight against skin cancer.